SteveLicata/kb-music/readme.md

 Artist Website for band Kings Bounty.
-Built to copy, mirror, and improve upon existing band site found at www.kingsbountyband.com.
+Built to copy and mirror existing band site found at kingsbountyband.com.

 -Sinatra